pegi3s/auto-p2docking-docs/source/modules_3_active_and_passive_sites_selection.rst

 cport_like
 -------------

+This module.

+It uses code forked from the repository located at https://github.com/haddocking/cport, and this is the reason behind its name.
+The code allows to do the automated submission of PDB files to the  ⁠
-This module uses a similar process to CPORT’s algorithm [84] to retrieve active and passive sites for each protein from different servers.
-The user can choose what servers to use, the available options are SCRIBER [82], SPPIDER [139], PSIVER [83], ISPRED4 [140] and ScanNet [170] (for details see 1.3.4 Prediction of protein Interface Residues).
+SCRIBER [82], SPPIDER [139], PSIVER [83], ISPRED4 [140] and ScanNet [170] servers.

 Example:
 cport_methods="sppider scannet"
 cport_receptor=y